How many days in New York will be enough?

 If your stay in New York amounts to one week, then it might be a good idea to explore all five boroughs (Manhattan, Brooklyn, Queens, Bronx, and Staten Island) and even go beyond those.

-Perhaps go see the Niagara Falls, said to be one of the most stunning natural wonders of the world, or try your luck at Atlantic City, also known as the Las Vegas of the East Coast.
+Perhaps embark on a New York road trip to see the Niagara Falls, said to be one of the most stunning natural wonders of the world, or try your luck at Atlantic City, also known as the Las Vegas of the East Coast.

 Here are a few other options for great day trips: